You are here

 Abstracts by Lillian L. Siu:

-A phase Ib study of combined angiogenesis blockade with REGN910 (SAR307746), a selective monoclonal antibody (MAb) against angiopoietin-2 (Ang2) and ziv-aflibercept in patients with advanced solid tumor malignancies.
+A phase 1b study of combined angiogenesis blockade with nesvacumab, a selective monoclonal antibody (MAb) to angiopoietin-2 (Ang2) and ziv-aflibercept in patients with advanced solid malignancies.

 Educational Book Articles by Lillian L. Siu: